211 Geri Ln, Bldg 2, Ste A

 2) Paint the front door, clean finger prints off of storm door, add a new door mat

-4) Remove any piles of debris, wood, any type of yard clutter
+4) Remove any piles of debris, wood, any type of yard clutter whatsoever

 5) Sweep and weed the street curb along your property, they don't call it "Curb Appeal" for nothing....

-6) Fix anything that is broken on the exterior, gutters, roof, mailboxes, window screens, vinyl siding, walkways, if a potential buyer can see things broken on the exterior they may not even come inside to see the interior.
+6) Fix anything and everything that is broken on the exterior, gutters, roof, mailboxes, window screens, vinyl siding, walkways, if a potential buyer can see things broken on the exterior they may not even come inside to see the interior.

-10) Be honest about everything with regard to your house, even if it is less than perfect.
-If you have been honest with regard to any issue then the buyer knows where they stand and can make an informed decision with regard to purchase.
+10) Be brutally honest about everything with regard to your house, even if it is less than perfect.
+If you have been honest with regard to any issue then the buyer knows exactly where they stand and can make an informed decision with regard to purchase.
 Never ever hide a material defect.
 If you had termites and had the problem repaired show your treatment and repairs.
 If you are dishonest... the home inspector will probably find the issue, and then you may lose the deal, because the buyer will feel that you have acted without integrity.
-Honesty is always the best way to conduct business.
+Honesty is always the best way to conduct any real estate business.

 FORECLOSURES & SHORT SALES